The Miracle Mile 2021

 “Drive the Miracle Mile” Facebook Live

 Join us on Facebook as you journey through the Miracle Mile.
-We will be host a live talk show with a lineup of guests and musical performances the Sticky Notes Band.
+We will be showing many aspects of this year's event.

-- Enter through the North Gate of Hudson Fields, located off of Hudson Road.
-Upon entering, survivors will receive a gift.
+- Enter through the North Gate of Hudson Fields, located off of Hudson Road to start the Drive the Miracle Mile event.

 - Following the path through Hudson field, Beebe team members and community participants will be cheering you on!

 - Parking will be available and marked for those completing the Walk or attending the Screening Event.